 Summary of expected upcoming releases

-You can see the results of our previous poll on the look of the DistroWatch website here.
+You can see the results of our previous poll on methods for finding files in last week's edition.
 All previous poll results can be found in our poll archives.

 Distributions added to waiting list

 - distri. distri is a minimal, experimental Linux distribution used to test fast package management concepts.